Procrastination-is-Poison/odin-recipes/README.md

 # odin-recipes
-TOP#1: HTML &amp; CSS
+TOP#1: HTML and CSS
 Recipe website with a main index page that has links to 3 separate recipe pages

-PERSONAL REFLECTION PART I
    HTML portion:
-     Organized website folder according to conventional file organization system: separate index page, separate folder for remaining website pages, separate folder for images.
+     1) A website folder according to conventional file organization system: separate index page, separate folder for remaining website pages, separate folder for images.

-     Practiced nesting lists
+     2) Multiple ordered & unordered lists, & nested lists.

-     Practiced relative & absolute links.
-Remembered to add _blank target value to external links so they open in new tab.
-Put links in a list.
-Googled how to link to the top of a page (#top) which wasn't in html lessons.
-Also googled how to link to different sections of the same page using the global "id" attribute & "#".
-Needed it for glossary.html exercise where I organized a medical glossary by alphabetical order.
+     3)Relative & Absolute links, organized in a list. !Target value _blank to open link in new tab!
+     4)!Googled! how to link to top of a page (href="#top") 5)!Googled! (implemented elsewhere) how to link to separate sections of the same page ( using global attribute id & # )

-     Practiced inserting images.
-Fiddled with width/height attributes.
-Results not very pretty.
-Need to address with CSS elements.

-     Spent too much time choosing images/icons to use & trying to manipulate them to align how I want.
-Will be using/addressing them with CSS.
-     I'm afraid of ending up going down a design rabbit hole....

-     Had to google how to insert a line between sections <hr>
-REFLECTIONS ON GIT:
-    Have been staging/doing commits using the integrated CL.
-Could probably use feedback on whether commits are appropriate/up to standards.
+     6)!Googled! how to separate sections with a line (hr) 7)Images/Icons manipulated (badly) with width attribute pending CSS intervention

+   GIT: Staged & implemented commits using the integrated Command Line

+   CSS portion: PENDING